Bridge to Terabithia

 Why widely assigned

 This Children's Fiction title, reads at middle-grade prose complexity, typically at grades 4–6.
-Written in the 1970s; pairs with curriculum units on friendship and imagination; cited across 1 curriculum framework.
+Written in the 1970s; pairs with curriculum units on friendship and imagination; cited across 2 curriculum frameworks.

 Themes